 CARB encourages programs that utilize California Climate Investments dollars to provide program-specific technical assistance to potential applicants in order to assist them in developing projects and preparing and submitting applications.
 Additional investments are needed to help stakeholders build capacity to be able to develop and complete projects at the pace and scale required to meet the State's goal of conserving thirty percent of California's land by 2030.

 Funding

-The Strategic Growth Council will aim to award approximately 5% of available funds for agricultural conservation acquisition capacity and project development grants ("capacity grants") through this solicitation, with additional monies to be made available for the same purpose in the next solicitation.
+The Strategic Growth Council may award approximately 5% of available funds for agricultural conservation acquisition capacity and project development grants ("capacity grants").

 Capacity grants will be awarded as follows: